From The History of Philosophy: A Short Survey

 It’s one thing to account for the composition of rocks and other inanimate objects in terms of material atoms clumped together.
 However, Leucippus and Democritus argue that everything in the universe is composed of the material stuff of atoms, including conscious human beings; there are no non-physical spirits or souls, or gods.
-In philosophy this is a position called materialism—only material things exist—and the challenge of materialism is to explain how and conscious thought in humans can be a purely material thing.
+In philosophy this is a position called materialism, that is, only material things exist, and the challenge of materialism is to explain how conscious thought in humans can be a purely material thing.
 Throughout much of history, philosophers argued that this was impossible, and that human thought could only take place in a non-physical soul or spirit.
 After all, conscious thoughts do not seem to be the kinds of things that take up physical space.
 They are not like three-dimensional rocks and trees.
-However, the atomists argued that conscious thoughts are indeed material, very much like rocks and trees.
+But the atomists argued that conscious thoughts are indeed material, very much like rocks and trees.

-[Leucippus and Democritus] attributed sight to certain image-flakes, of the same shape as the object, which were continually streaming off from the objects of sight and impacting the eye.
-[DK]
+[Leucippus and Democritus] attributed sight to certain image-particles, of the same shape as the object, which were continually streaming off from the objects of sight and impacting the eye.
+[Alexander, On the Senses]

-In addition to explaining human thought, another challenge of materialism is explaining divine beings such as God that are traditionally thought to be non-material spirits.
+In addition to explaining human thought, another challenge of materialism is explaining the nature of divine beings such as God that are traditionally thought to be non-material spirits.
 The atomists had a physical explanation of these too.
-Some image-flakes are very large, and appear in the shape of humans, which we perceive in our dreams.
+Some image-particles are very large, and appear in the shape of humans, which we perceive in our dreams.
 An early philosopher provides this summary of Democritus’s view of the gods:

-Democritus says that certain image-flakes of atoms approach humans, and of them some cause good and others evil… These are large and immense, and difficult to destroy though not indestructible.
+Democritus says that certain image-particles of atoms approach humans, and of them some cause good and others evil… These are large and immense, and difficult to destroy though not indestructible.
 They indicate the future in advance to people when they are seen to emit voices.
 As a result people of ancient times, upon perceiving the appearances of these things, supposed that they are a god, though there is no other god aside from these having an indestructible nature.
-[Sextus Empiricus, Mathematicians.
-9:19]
+[Sextus Empiricus, Against the Mathematicians, 9.19]

-The gods, then, are not spiritual beings that reside on mount Olympus: they are only strange image-flakes that excite our imaginations.
+The gods, then, are not spiritual beings that reside on Mount Olympus: they are only strange image-particles that excite our imaginations.
 This essentially amounts to a denial of the existence of God, which is a rather controversial side effect of atomism’s materialism.